dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/spells-eff-by-darius.md

 #### EffectType: signed DWORD

 This controls a set of preset values for the SubEffect.
 Most of these are properties of a 0x34 ParticleCloudDef WLD fragment.
-If the SubEffect has a value > zero for the property, then it uses that value in the spell effect, otherwise it uses the values in the EffectType presets.
+If the SubEffect has a value > zero for the property, then it uses that value in the spell effect block, otherwise it uses the values in the EffectType presets.
 AttachmentType is hardcoded in some EffectTypes, which the AttachmentType entries describe.
 Some of the properties are not able to be set in a SubEffect, so these values are always used.
 For a full description of the properties, please see the "WLD by Darius" doc.
 Here are the types:

 Type 0\
     AttachmentType: R_POINT_DAG & L_POINT_DAG\